OpenDendro/opendendro/docs/index.md

 Welcome to the home of openDendro -- an open-source framework of the base analytic software tools used in dendrochronology in both the R and Python programming languages.
 Our goal is to create and curate a unified set of critical tools in open-source environments that will provide the necessary baseline for researchers using tree-ring data to adopt open-science practices and increase both rigor and transparency in dendrochronology.

 ### History and Motivation
 For decades, much of the software used in dendrochronology has been in legacy programming languages which have been maintained by a small number of volunteers.
 These codebases are at risk of becoming inoperable or incompatible as advances in computing architecture accelerate.
-This is colloquially known as the "Some random guy in Nebaraska" problem in homage to a cartoon from xckd.
+This is colloquially known as the "Some random guy in Nebraska" problem in homage to a cartoon from xckd.

 ![](https://imgs.xkcd.com/comics/dependency.png)